SUMMERLEE & LOCHGELLY

 The remains of the Summerlee mines: The lamp house and the engine house.
 The tipple was to the left.

-The engine house and, to the far left, the super's office.
+The engine house (to run the mine shaft hoist and generate electricity for the mines) and, to the far left, the super's office.

 There are some residents still left in the camp.
 The metal roofs and brick chimneys are what gives these away as company-built homes.